 The Folger offers a number of exciting opportunities for corporations, foundations, and individuals to support its celebrated public programs, award-winning educational programs, and important events through sponsorship.

-- Folger Consort: The 2016–17 season will celebrate 40 years of early music at the Folger Shakpeare Library and will present a season of concerts that delve into the inherent theatricality of early music.
+- Folger Consort: The 2017–18 season will present a season of early music concerts that delve into the inherent theatricality of early music.

 - Shakespeare's Birthday Open House: The Folger's popular family festival is the one day of the year when all of the Folger, including the magnificent Reading Rooms, are open to all!